-We saw in chapter 3 that the Earth's outer shell -or lithosphere- is broken into plates moving relative to one another (plate tectonic).
-The lithosphere comprises the crust and the uppermost part of the upper mantle.
+We saw in chapter 3 that the Earth's outer shell -or lithosphere- is broken into plates moving relative to one another (plate tectonics).
+The lithosphere comprises the crust and the uppermost part of the mantle.
 The crust is subdivided into an oceanic and a continental crust.
 The former is heavier, thinner, and lies beneath the ocean floor which represents 2/3 of the Earth's surface.
 The latter is lighter, thicker, and makes up the continents.
-The oceanic lithosphere is produced at mid-ocean ridges and destroyed along subduction zones.
-Therefore, the oldest oceanic lithosphere present beneath the ocean floor is only 200,000,000 years old, which represents a relatively small fraction of Earth's 4.6-billion years history.
-On the other hand, continental rocks can be much older because they are too light to be subducted.
-Hence, only continental rocks can be used to study the evolution of our planets in the distant past (billions of years ago).
+The oceanic lithosphere is produced at mid-ocean ridges and destroyed at subduction zones.
+The oldest oceanic lithosphere present beneath the ocean floor is only about 200 million years old, which represents only a small fraction of Earth's 4.6 billion years history.
+Continental rocks, on the other hand, can be much older because they are too light to be recycled into the mantle by subduction.
+Hence, only continental rocks can be used to study the evolution of our planets in the distant past (>200 million years ago).

 The edge of a continent facing a subduction zone is called an active margin.
-A good example is the west coast of South America.
-The edge of a continent that does not coincide with a convergent plate boundary is called a passive margin.
-The Atlantic Ocean is bordered by passive continental margins.
+An example is the west coast of South America.
+The edge of a continent that is not a plate boundary is called a passive margin.
+The Atlantic Ocean is bordered by passive continental margins (see slides for illustrations).